yas-sim/openvino-docker-ssh/README.md

 ### Disable access control in X server
 X servers denies remote access in default.
 You need to disable this access control to make the X server accepts the drawing request from remote programs.
- To do this, Linux user needs to issue '`xhost +`' command.
+ To do this, Linux user needs to issue '`xhost +`' command on the host system.
  Windows user must refer to the X server document and disable the access control. '`VcXsrv`' has `Disable access control` check box in the dialog box which appears when you start the `XLaunch` app.
 ![Xlaunch](resources/xlaunch.png)